arkency/posts/posts/2014-06-20-setup-your-tests-with-services.md

 #!ruby

-specify "pupil can learn from class dictionaries" do expect( teaching.dictionaries_for(pupil.id) ).to include(dictionary) end
+specify "pupil can learn from class dictionaries" do expect(
+    teaching.dictionaries_for(pupil.id)
+  ).to include(dictionary)
+end
 ```

 I didn't tell you what `teaching` was in our first version of the code.
-It doesn't matter much for our discussion and
+It doesn't matter much for our discussion or
 to see the point of our changes but let's think about it for a moment.
 It had to be some kind of
 [Repository](http://martinfowler.com/eaaCatalog/repository.html) object implementing `#dictionaries_for` method.
 Or a [Query](http://martinfowler.com/eaaCatalog/queryObject.html) object.
 Something definitely related and coupled to